Ph.D. in Environmental Engineering

-Protect the environment while building the economy: Study at North Dakota's Energy University.
+Protect the environment while building the economy.
+Study at North Dakota's premier Energy University.

-North Dakota's vast energy resources can play a critical role in easing the nation's energy dependence - and graduates of UND's doctoral program in Environmental Engineering will play just as big a part in ensuring these resources are acquired responsibly and sustainably.
+North Dakota's vast energy resources can play a critical role in easing the nation's energy dependence.
+Our graduates play a big part in ensuring these resources are acquired responsibly and sustainably.

 - Program type: